 With a passion for ending extreme poverty and a deep understanding of technology, I strive to create useful, effective solutions with the end-user in mind.
 From aesthetically pleasing designs to intuitive interactions, technology is built to serve people, not the other way around.

 At UC at Boulder, I have been privileged to study both global development and technology separately, and then the relationship between the two.
-Coursework centered around how to understand user requirements, user-centered design, monitoring and evaluation techniques, and current issues facing technology for human development.
+Coursework centered around global development topics, how to understand user requirements (particularly requirements of those in developing communities), user-centered design, monitoring and evaluation techniques, and current issues facing the use of technology for human development.
 I also have had the privilege of learning about learning about the role of technology within industries such as Microfinance and within the arena of law and energy justice.

-As a Project Engineer at Inveneo, I work alongside technology partners from around the world to help provide solutions that ultimately lead to greater communication opportunities for people that need it the most.
-This leads to new opportunities in places such as rural Sub-Saharan Africa and the Carribean.
+As a Project Engineer at Inveneo, I work alongside technology partners from around the world to help provide solutions that ultimately lead to greater communication opportunities for people that need it the most, particularly those in disadvantaged communities.
+Here I have the opportunity and privilege to work in a variety of roles: from software engineer to network engineer, from project designer to teacher/trainer.
+I also utilize GIS tools to both analyze data and also to clearly communicate project statuses both internally and to external facing clients and partners.

 Clients have ranged from various non-profits and local businesses.
 Work in specific includes content management system development that was typically based off of a Drupal or Wordpress instance.
 I typically work with local clients in places I have lived which has included the San Francisco Bay Area, Boulder (Colorado), and Morgantown (West Virginia).